autoplot/documentation/javadoc/org/autoplot/fits/TestFits.md

-# org.autoplot.fits.TestFitsTestFits class provides a static main method for testing the
+# org.autoplot.fits.TestFits

-  FITS class library.
+TestFits class provides a static main method for testing the FITS class library.
 It also shows a typical usage of the classes.

-TestFits( )
+# TestFits( )

 ***